No, robot: Japan's elderly fail to welcome their robot overlords

 "They should be able to do more.
 200,000 elderly people fall and break a leg in the US each year.
 Robots could help here," says Joseph Engelberger, the founding force behind industrial robotics and the father of the modern robotics industry.

 "Human help is expensive.
 Robots should cost the same as a Mercedes and could be rented out.
-That would be a bargain compared to paying $600 a week for help."'Humans not machines'
+That would be a bargain compared to paying $600 a week for help."

 Recently the Japanese government announced the outlines of a less glamorous "Home-use Robot Practical Application Project".